Mirror Image

 asking for cash

-as detritus piles up
+detritus piling up

 like national debt

-and days pass
+and days passing

 like borrowed time